 Throughout the year, we offer a range of events for members and non-members.
 These include regular speaker evenings covering topical interests – for example we have included subjects varying from preserving the green belt to youth interests in St. Albans.
-The full diary of events is usually published in the Autumn.
+A series of online speaker meetings will run from December 2020 to May 2021.

 There is an Annual General Meeting (usually held in June) when all members are invited to give their views on past and future happenings in our city.

-Perhaps the highlight of the year is our Awards Evening in October where we celebrate best practice in current architecture and design – for both buildings and our green spaces.
+Perhaps the highlight of the year is our Awards Evening where we celebrate best practice in current architecture and design – for both buildings and our green spaces.

 Additionally, we participate in the St Albans Residents First Weekend and Heritage Open Days, and arrange visits to other interesting and historic towns.

 Mac Quinton will give a talk on the architect Sir Frederick Gibberd with particular reference to St Albans and the Arena

 Johanna Gibbons (J & L Gibbons LLP) continues our Greening the City talks which first started in 2020

 Sara Croft of The Woodland Trust continues our Greening the City talks.

 Tim Boatswain, President of St Albans Civic Society, will reflect on the theme of our series of talks, started in 2020 on greening the city.

 An informal meeting to introduce the new committee and to discuss current issues.
 An opportunity to talk about what we are doing, what should be the priorities and how members can get involved.